X

 If you are nursing, don’t worry if your weight doesn’t come off right away.
 For some mothers, breastfeeding helps them lose baby weight more quickly than non-breastfeeding mothers.

-According to theAsianparent exclusive interview with Konsulta MD‘s Dr. Aubrey Seneris, a balanced meal and diet are sufficient for the mother’s after-birth plate.
+According to theAsianparent exclusive interview with Konsulta MD‘s Dr. Aubrey Seneris, a balanced meal, and diet are sufficient for the mother’s after-birth plate.

-Dr. Seneris said that,
+Dr. Seneris said,

 “It’s okay for mommies not to take multivitamins…eat quality foods, maintain a well-balanced diet, and hydrate well.”